Alaa Algargoosh

 Scopus Publications

-Alaa Algargoosh, Mojtaba Navvab, and John Granzow
+Alaa Algargoosh, Mojtaba Navvab, John Granzow

-• The impact of the acoustic environment on human emotion and experience: A case study of worship spaces
+Applied Acoustics, 2022 - The impact of the acoustic environment on human emotion and experience: A case study of worship spaces

 People’s interactions with the environment shape their experiences.
 Thus, understanding these interactions is critical to enhancing human well-being.
 Aural attributes play a significant role in shaping the perception of space in addition to visual attributes.
 It is well known that sounds evoke an emotional response, but less is known about how the acoustic characteristics of environments reinforce such an emotional impact.
 By adopting virtual reality as a platform for recreating 3D sounds and 360° visuals of built environments of worship spaces as case studies, this study aims to investigate the influence of the acoustic environment considering audiovisual congruency on enhancing the human experience through self-report and physiological response analysis.
 It also examines the role of cultural background in terms of familiarity with the acoustic environment.
 The convergent mixed-methods approach, merging both quantitative and qualitative analysis, provides a deep understanding of the role of the acoustic environment in enhancing the auditory experience.
 The results show that the acoustic environment and audiovisual congruency amplify the intensity of the emotional impact, and the amplification of the impact can vary depending on the acoustic environment of the building.
-They also reveal that familiarity with sound and acoustic characteristics can increase this impact.
+They also reveal that familiarity with sound and acoustic characteristics can increase this impact. - Enhancing Well-being through Acoustic Environments

-• Creating a psychologically supportive environment through aural architecture
+Proceedings of the International Congress on Acoustics, 2022 - Creating a psychologically supportive environment through aural architecture

-• Improving the indoor sound quality by using cymatic shapes
+24th International Congress on Sound and Vibration Icsv 2017, 2017 - Improving the indoor sound quality by using cymatic shapes

 Acoustic diffusers are important components in enhancing the quality of room acoustics.
 This paper investigates a new type of 2D diffusers obtained by the Cymatics phenomena.
 Cymatics is the study of sound and vibration made visible, typically on the surface of a plate, diaphragm or membrane.
 Four shapes of the diffusers were designed by the Cymatic shapes and modeled by using a quadratic residue sequence.
 The polar response of the diffusers was measured using DIRAC software.
 Polar response results were generally consistent with expectations.
 This type of diffusers can generate a uniform polar response over the frequency range we are interested in (400Hz- 4000Hz).
 It is found that this type of acoustic diffusers can be used to maintain the acoustic energy in a room, and at the same time can treat unwanted echoes and reflections by scattering sound waves in many directions.